Medicines for children

 The 2013 progress report on the Paediatric Regulation covered the initial five years of its applicationIt is based on a public consultation document.
 A summary of the replies is available here.
 The Consultation built on the Five-year Report to the European Commission drafted by the European Medicines Agency with its Paediatric Committee.

-Additionally, the Commission publishes on an annual basis a report on companies and products that have benefited from any of the rewards and incentives of the Regulation and companies that have failed to comply with obligations of the Regulation:
+The Commission publishes on an annual basis a report on companies and products that have benefited from any of the rewards and incentives of the Regulation and companies that have failed to comply with obligations of the Regulation:

 - Report covering 2018